awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-selectors.md

 **Note**
 An *audio asset* is often dialogue, background sound, and music together in one track\.
 Tracks often consist of multiple channels\.
 For example, Dolby 5\.1 sound has six channels per track\.

    1. For **Selector type**, choose the way that your audio assets are identified\.
 Often, this is by track\.
+If you are using an HLS input, and would like to select an alternate audio rendition, see [Using alternate audio renditions](using-hls-inputs.md#using-alternate-audio-renditions)\.

    1. Provide the identifier \(that is, track number, PID, or language code\) for your primary audio asset\.
 Your primary audio asset is likely to be track 1\.
 **Note**